aml-org/als/readme.md

 ALS is for anyone interested in authoring specification documents in their favorite IDEs, including out-of-the-box API specification documents (aka "API definitions"), but also any custom document using AML's dialect functionality.
 It can also be used by developers to create IDE plugins based on LSP.

 ### What relies on ALS today?
-Today, ALS is used in MuleSoft Anypoint Design Center to provide live feedback while authoring API definitions.
+Today, ALS is used in MuleSoft Anypoint Design Center as well as in [Anypoint Studio](https://www.mulesoft.com/platform/studio) to provide live feedback while authoring API definitions.
 You can see a [preview](#previews) below.

 ## Roadmap